lauraxinli84/gpt_4o_system_card_gen_ai_f25_paper_presentation/README.md

 **The Contradiction:**

 If rare instances of voice cloning occur, the recall cannot be 100%.
-This is likely imprecise language—they presumably mean "100% recall on our test set"—but even that is concerning if real-world deployment reveals failures.
+This is likely imprecise language, they presumably mean "100% recall on our test set".
+But even that is concerning if real world deployment reveals failures.

 **The Deeper Issue:**